12 best email newsletter software in 2026

 Related: Mailchimp alternatives and competitors review

-3. Sender: Best for startups and SMBs
+3. Sender: best for budget-conscious startups and SMBs

 Key features